linode/docs/docs/networking/linux-static-ip-configuration.md

     DNS3=203.0.113.3
     ~~~

-To add the resolv.conf option to rotate DNS providers, create a dhclient script:
+To add the option to rotate DNS providers, create a `dhclient` script:

 {: .file }
 /etc/dhcp/dhclient.d/rotate.sh